yoimabnqo/i-dont-know/README.md

 2: run the exe

-3: pray it runs, if it doesnt, repeat step 2
+3: pray it runs, if it doesnt, repeat step 2 or make an issue i guess

-4: copy it or delete it, i dont care